johan-gorter/autopilot/promts.md

 please make the navbar stand out using a background color

 ## New issue
-provide client.md issue.yml new-issue.md template.html
+provide client.md issue.yml issue-list.md template.html
 create the new-issue.html page. it contains inline javascript for the client side logic and interacts with the server using /api.

+Before creating the issues.html, decide on a concise list of selectors the javascript needs to make the page interactive.